osisoft/PI-Adapter/shared-content/diagnostics/adapter-diagnostics.md

 ---
-uid: AdapterDiagnostics1-3
+uid: AdapterDiagnostics
 ---

 # Adapter diagnostics

 The adapter and its components produce different kinds of diagnostics data that is sent to all health endpoints.
 The `System_Diagnostics.json` file contains a flag that determines whether diagnostics are enabled.
 You can change this at runtime through REST calls or the EdgeCmd utility.
 Diagnostics data are collected by default.

 To egress diagnostics related data, you have to configure an adapter health endpoint first.
-See [Health endpoint configuration](xref:HealthEndpointConfiguration1-3).
+See [Health endpoint configuration](xref:HealthEndpointConfiguration).

 ## Available diagnostics data